-The prize of this hike was a series of mountain lakes called the String of Sapphires because of their shimmering deep blue hues.
+The prize of this hike was a series of mountain lakes called the String of Sapphires because of their shimmering crystal blue hues.
 Hardly anyone goes there.
-To get to them you have to scale a nearly thousand-foot cliff where a waterfall cascades over the side, and by this time you are already far up into the canyon and have been enjoying three beautiful lakes that are themselves worthy destinations.
+To get to them you have to scale a nearly thousand-foot cliff where a waterfall cascades over the side, and by this time you are already far up into the canyon and have been enjoying three beautiful lakes that are themselves worthy destinations (and that in our case captivated us for two days and nights before we set our sights beyond).
 I looked up at what seemed to be the canyon’s rim wondering, where is all that water coming from?

 Only one way to find out, and once up there you realize there is much, much more than what you saw from below.
 After a precarious ascent using any bit of rock, tuft of grass or shrub you can find for leverage, you breathe a sigh of relief to find more certain ground.
 You discover a skinny path to the waterfall behind waist-high snow sheets slowly detaching from the mountain.
 You get as close to the edge of the falls as your adrenaline allows and take in the view before following the stream up from there through lush, mossy meadows as it meanders from one small lake to the next.
 The air feels crisp and clean in your nostrils and lungs.